dominikkleinekalvelage/the-app/DevOps Notes.md

 - DevOps:
 	- 200x more frequent deployments (e.g. every hour)
 	- 2555x shorter lead time between requirement and prod
-	- DevOps is 80% culture problem, only 20% tool problem
+	- DevOps is 80% culture problem (Ownership, Autonomy, Business Outcome), only 20% tool problem (Pipelines)
 	- Culture shift: People have to talk to each other
 	- 20% of time in agile setup should be reserved for internal improvements (tools/infrastructure/code cleanup/tests/xxx)
 	- Feedback loop from Ops to Dev